Unlearned6688/unraid-templates/template-readmes/DUMB-migration-unraid.md

 4. Start the container (this will migrate everything to /data).
 You can see progress in the container logs.

 5. Stop the container.
 Click edit on the DUMB container again.
 Now delete all the previous paths for all the services.
+It will look like the pic below (You can ignore my two local media directories.
+If you have ones of your own, just leave them of course.)

 <img width="600" height="400" alt="Screenshot 2025-07-31 171022" src="https://github.com/user-attachments/assets/1ced2d98-417f-4813-8f09-efa91a4d719c" />